sneakyjoeru/eink-calendar-1872x1404/README.md

   <img src="docs/photos/eink-panel-internals-2.jpg" alt="Close-up of the Orange Pi Zero 2W stacked on the IT8951 driver HAT with ribbon cables" width="66%" />
 </p>

 Inside: the Orange Pi Zero 2W and the IT8951 driver HAT, wired to the panel over SPI.
+You'll need to remove plastic pin guide and bend pins to use my 3d-printable files.

 ## Views